 15. Be a translator.

-Being fluent in many languages – be it Spanish, Italian, French, Mandarin, or Japanese – will come in handy if you want to try becoming a translator.
+Being fluent in many languages – whether it’s Spanish, Italian, French, Mandarin, or Japanese – will certainly come in handy if you want to try becoming a translator.

 Your life lessons and years of experience are invaluable to the right people.
-You could try your hand at being a personal life coach, a career coach, a business coach, or even a relationship coach.
+Try your hand at being a personal life coach, a career coach, a business coach, or even a relationship coach.
 To become a certified life coach, look up requirements from the International Coaching Federation (ICF) and the National Board for Health & Wellness Coaching (NBHWC).

 17. Help people start their day as a barista.